SAS Royal Hotel: Birthplace of The Swan and The Egg

 800

+The SAS Hotel was truly sophisticated.
 There was a travel agency, bank and car rental company.
 There was a booking office and a super-fast shuttle service from the cocktail lounge to the airport.
 But craziest of all was the state-of-the-art computer that could say in a split second exactly how many seats were available on a given flight.
-The SAS Hotel was truly sophisticated.

 From the outside, the building stands out sharply against the sky: towering, symmetrical and strong.
 But if you stand at a distance and let your eyes glide along the facade, you may notice something else.
 There is an almost unnaturally delicate element in the spot where the long bands of windows meet at each corner.
 You can just imagine what the view must be like.